-Technology advancements in lighting, especially LED, are creating tremendous opportunities in the field of light.
-Lighting solutions today not only need to work and to last, they need to give customers a competitive edge.
-Companies developing automotive, mobile, IoT and illumination lighting applications require a partner who can collaborate with them to push the boundaries of light.
-With more than 100 years of inventions and industry firsts, Lumileds is a global lighting solutions company that helps customers around the world deliver differentiated solutions to gain and maintain a competitive edge.
+Companies developing automotive, mobile, IoT and illumination lighting applications need a partner who can collaborate with them to push the boundaries of light.
+With over 100 years of inventions and industry firsts, Lumileds is a global lighting solutions company that helps customers around the world deliver differentiated solutions to gain and maintain a competitive edge.
+As the inventor of Xenon technology, a pioneer in halogen lighting and the leader in high performance LEDs, Lumileds builds innovation, quality and reliability into its technology, products and every customer engagement.
+Together with its customers, Lumileds is making the world better, safer, more beautiful-with light.